 The Owner/ Developer also undertakes to execute the sale deed / lease deed in favor of the Allottee / Borrower(s) immediately after the date of completion of the construction and before or at the time of delivery of possession of the said Flat subject to obtaining a no objection certificate in writing from the Bank.

-The Owner/ Developer undertakes and agrees that after registration of the deed of conveyance original receipt granted in favor of the Allotee/ Borrower(s) by the registration authority the same shall be delivered and/or deposited by the Owner / Developer to the Bank.
+The Owner/ Developer undertakes and agrees that after registration of the deed of conveyance original receipt granted in favor of the Allotee/ Borrower(s) by the registration authority, the same shall be delivered and/or deposited by the Owner / Developer to the Bank.
 The Owner/ Developer undertakes and agrees to indemnify and keep the Bank indemnified against all the loss, damage, cost, charges incurred and arising out of non-delivery of such documents as mentioned in this clause.

 The Owner/ Developer hereby unconditionally agrees and gives its necessary consent/ no objection for mortgage of the said Flat by the Allotee/ Borrower(s) in favour of the Bank and hereby acknowledges and record the Bank’s charge to be created in favor of and with respect to the said Flat.